Jim Cornette: Conflicts with Vince Russo

 Cornette worked with writer Vince Russo in the WWF during the 1990s and in TNA during the 2000s, and regularly conflicted with him due to his views on the business, which emphasize entertainment storylines over actual in-ring action to the point of intense hatred on Cornette's part.
-Cornette has criticized Russo publicly since his departure from TNA in 2009, which Cornette has stated was a result of his lack of support for Russo's creative direction in the company.
+Cornette has criticized Russo publicly since his departure from TNA in 2009, which Cornette has stated was a result of his lack of support for Russo's creative direction.

 In March 2010, Cornette sent then-TNA official Terry Taylor an email in which he said: "I want Vince Russo to die.
 If I could figure out a way to murder him without going to prison, I would consider it the greatest accomplishment of my life."
 TNA sent the letter to a California law firm, who characterized his comments as a "terroristic threat" and said "any further threats to contact Vince Russo or any other TNA personnel (directly or indirectly) shall be viewed as acts in furtherance of such threats and shall be pursued and prosecuted accordingly."

 During a 2017 podcast, Cornette challenged Russo to a fight.
-Russo responded by filing a restraining order (EPO) against Cornette for "stalking him across state lines since 1999."
+Russo responded by filing a restraining order (EPO) against Cornette for "stalking him across state lines since 1999".
 As a response, Cornette began selling autographed copies of the restraining order on his personal website, with all proceeds being donated to the Crusade for Children.

 The Russo vs. Cornette rivalry was prominently featured in Viceland's Dark Side of the Ring episodes covering the Montreal Screwjob and WWF's Brawl for All, which aired in 2019 and 2020 respectively.
+This included a promise by Cornette to urinate on Russo's gravestone - something that he has discussed on his podcast more since the initial airing.

+Cornette also noted on his podcast in 2021 an incident with Russo where he wanted to book multiple disqualification finishes on a Raw episode, leading to Cornette calling him out in front of the writing team.
+Russo then went over Cornette's head to McMahon, who went to Jim Ross who later asked Cornette to apologize.
+Cornette refused, continuing a feud that has lasted now for over 20 years.